Oswald Werner: Northwestern University and professional affiliations

+Death

+Oswald Werner died in Santa Fe, New Mexico on March 26, 2023, at the age of 95.

 Significance of his work

-Oswald Werner was a student of Navajo folk knowledge for over 30 years and moved easily between linguistics and cultural anthropology.
+Werner was a student of Navajo folk knowledge for over 30 years and moved easily between linguistics and cultural anthropology.
 Noting lapses in how others approached ethnography led him to develop methodologies for cultural anthropology and ethnoscience.
 In particular, ethnoscience was used to analyze Navajo culture by delving into their world view, specifically botany and folk-science.

-He edited books and authored over 70 publications on the Navajo, cultural anthropology, and anthropological methodology.
+Werner edited books and authored over 70 publications on the Navajo, cultural anthropology, and anthropological methodology.
 The often cited two-volume Systematic Fieldwork with G. Mark Schoepfle was one of his most significant contributions.
 It is the only book on ethnographic method that deals with ethnographic translation.
 The methodological tools that the volumes discuss are used to describe cultural systems of knowledge.
 One of the tools is the use of semantic network models, which can be used to build an encyclopedia of cultural knowledge.
 For work such as this, he is considered by James F. Hamill as "...a leading theoretician in cognitive anthropology."

 Systematic Fieldwork earned the nomination as best-selling book of the year on that publisher's list.
 Seventeen entries between 1986 and 1989 are listed by WorldCat.
 In total, he has over 1300 entries in member libraries worldwide.

 Not only did the book establish procedures and methods for anthropological field work, but it set precedences in the ways personal computers can be used in the field for data collection, management, and analysis.
 Werner also intensively explored the pragmatic aspects of employing the ethnoscience approach to data collection through mentoring his students in the Northwestern University Summer Ethnographic Field School.
 He pursued this interest to the policy level through his leadership of the Northwestern University Program on Ethnography and Public Policy, which helped define the contours of the relationship of ethnography to applied anthropology and the formation and execution of government policy.